Makzzzimus/bincture/README.md

 |-|-|-|-|-|
 |<img src="readme-assets/example1.png" alt="Half-Life01.mp3 visualization" width="200"> | <img src="readme-assets/example2.png" alt="Visualization of the bincture's ELF binary" width="200"> | <img src="readme-assets/example3.png" alt="shell32.dll.mun visualization" width="200"> | <img src="readme-assets/example4.png" alt="tui.c visualization" width="100"> |<img src="readme-assets/example5.png" alt="gl finding out the secret" width="100">

+## ❓ Where and why to use it
+This application can be used to find hidden bitmaps within binary files and to analyze the file structure.
+With this tool, you can find code density, ASCII character blocks, and more.
+I primarily see this tool being used for educational purposes, helping users better understand the structure of binary files.

 ## ✨ Features
 * Visualization can be saved with different bits per pixel value.
 * Executable itself is tiny and takes up <100 kb of storage.